HarperFast/template-static-prerender/README.md

 # Static Prerender Template

-This template project consists of the Harper component in `component` and the rendering service in `renderer`.
-Additional details for each can be found in their corresponding `README.md` files.
+This repository provides a complete template for deploying a static prerendering system built on **Harper** and a **headless rendering service**.
+It is designed for SEO optimization and consistent static snapshots of dynamic web applications.

+The project consists of two main modules:

+- **Component (`component/`)**
+  The Harper-based caching layer that stores and serves prerendered content.
+  It also orchestrates rendering jobs, manages job queues, schedules refreshes, and coordinates with rendering workers.

+- **Renderer (`renderer/`)**
+  A headless browser service (default: Puppeteer) that generates static HTML snapshots of dynamic pages.
+  The renderer processes jobs from the Harper component and pushes results back into the cache.

+Each module has its own `README.md` with deeper technical details.

+---

 ## Architecture Overview

-The system operates with two main components:
+The system operates in two cooperating layers:

-- **Component**: Harper caching layer that stores and serves prerendered content, also acts as the pub/sub orchestator for managing render jobs with the `renderer`
-- **Renderer**: Headless browser service that generates static HTML from dynamic web pages and returns content to the Harper `component`
+1. **Component Layer (Harper)**
+   - Serves prerendered pages from cache.
+   - Coordinates rendering jobs across workers using pub/sub.
+   - Schedules periodic refreshes of cached pages.
+   - Provides APIs for sitemap ingestion and page cache management.

+2. **Renderer Layer (Headless Service)**
+   - Executes jobs sent from Harper.
+   - Launches headless browsers, emulates devices, and extracts static HTML.
+   - Returns gzip-compressed prerendered results.
+   - Reports status and updates job queues over HTTP + MQTT.

+This separation of **orchestration** and **rendering** ensures flexibility: Harper manages caching and scheduling, while the renderer can be swapped out (Puppeteer, Playwright, Rendertron, etc.).

+---

 ## Render Service Options

 ### Default: Puppeteer (Included)

-This project includes a Puppeteer-based render service that uses Chrome in headless mode to generate static HTML snapshots of web pages.
+The repository ships with a Puppeteer-based renderer.
+It uses headless Chrome to capture dynamic pages as static HTML.

-**Why Puppeteer was selected:**
+**Why Puppeteer?**

-- **Performance**: Fast startup times (~50-100ms) and efficient memory usage
+- **Performance**: Fast startup and efficient memory usage.
-- **JavaScript Support**: Full ES6+ and modern web API compatibility
+- **Modern Web Support**: Handles ES6+, Web Components, and CSS shims.
-- **Reliability**: Stable Chrome DevTools Protocol with excellent error handling
+- **Reliability**: Stable Chrome DevTools Protocol implementation.
-- **Resource Control**: Fine-grained control over network requests, cookies, and viewport settings
+- **Resource Control**: Request interception, headers, device emulation.
-- **Ecosystem**: Large community, extensive documentation, and active maintenance
-- **Docker Compatibility**: Well-supported containerization with official Chrome images
+- **Docker-Ready**: Works smoothly with Chrome container images.

-### Bring Your Own Render Service
+### Bring Your Own Renderer

-The system supports custom render services through a standardized interface.
-Alternative rendering solutions can be integrated by implementing the required endpoints and response formats.
+The system supports alternative render services via a standard interface.
+Any renderer can be integrated by implementing required endpoints and data exchange formats.

-#### Alternative Render Technologies

-**Playwright**

-- **Pros**: Multi-browser support (Chrome, Firefox, Safari), faster execution, built-in waiting strategies
-- **Cons**: Larger resource footprint, more complex setup
-- **Use Case**: When cross-browser compatibility testing is required

-**Chrome DevTools API**

-- **Pros**: Direct protocol access, minimal overhead, maximum control
-- **Cons**: Lower-level implementation required, more complex error handling
-- **Use Case**: High-performance scenarios requiring custom browser automation

-**Selenium WebDriver**

-- **Pros**: Mature ecosystem, extensive browser support, familiar API
+**Alternative Rendering Technologies**

+- **Playwright** – Multi-browser, modern automation, good for cross-browser tests.
+- **Chrome DevTools Protocol** – Direct low-level control, optimized for performance.
-- **Cons**: Slower execution, higher resource usage, deprecated architecture
+- **Selenium WebDriver** – Legacy compatibility, slower, higher resource usage.
-- **Use Case**: Legacy system integration or existing Selenium infrastructure

-**Prerender.io / Rendertron**

-- **Pros**: Managed service options, optimized for SEO, minimal maintenance
-- **Cons**: External dependency, potential latency, cost considerations
-- **Use Case**: When outsourcing render infrastructure is preferred
+- **Rendertron / Prerender.io** – Managed or hosted services, minimal maintenance.

+See below for **integration requirements**.

+---

 #### Integration Steps for Alternative Render Service